-must include specialty expertise and at least three years of documented educational and/or administrative experience, or qualifications acceptable to the Review Committee; (Core)
+2.5.
+Qualifications of the Program Director The program director must possess specialty expertise and at least three years of documented educational and/or administrative experience, or qualifications acceptable to the Review Committee. ^(Core)

 Background and Intent: Leading a program requires knowledge and skills that are established during residency and subsequently further developed.
 The time period from completion of residency until assuming the role of program director allows the individual to cultivate leadership abilities while becoming professionally established.
 The three-year period is intended for the individual's professional maturation.